 Throughout the school year, students may enter and exit the program.
 The classroom teacher will use multiple measures to either make a recommendation to receive services or exit the program.
 This is submitted to the Supervisor of Basic Skills and school principal for final approval.
 The classroom teacher, basic skills staff, as well as the parents/guardians will then be notified of the outcome.
 Parents/guardians may also initiate the process for evaluation of services.
-Students new to the district throughout the year will be assessed for eligibility through Acadience Reading, NWEA Measures of Academic Progress (MAP), and NWEA MAP Reading Fluency.
-This will be used to determine eligibility along with classroom teacher recommendations and records from the sending district.
+Students new to the district throughout the year will be assessed for eligibility through NWEA Measures of Academic Progress (MAP), classroom teacher recommendations and records from the sending district.